MoriyaShiine/enchancement/README.md

   * Entities can be attacked for a few ticks after they leave your crosshair,
 * Enchantment Descriptions
   * Enchantments display what they do under their name.
+  * Enchanted Books display what items they can be applied to.
 * Colored Enchantment Names
   * Enchantments are colored green, similar to how Curses are colored red.
+* Chiseled Bookshelf Peeking
+  * Chiseled Bookshelves display the item in the slot you're looking at.
 * Allow Duplicate Keybindings
   * All keybindings that are set to the same key will activate at the same time instead of only one applying.